gulgina84/GIFSearch/README.md

 2. Respond to the user’s input without the user having to press a "Search" button.

-4. Always return 3 results per search term, or 0 results if there are less than 3 available per search term
+4. Always return 3 results per search term, or 0 results if there are less than 3 available per search term.

 5. Markdown file to specify how to build, test and start the server on port 8080.
 Add section what improvements you would make, if any, to make it "production-ready".